cwmatthew/clarusway-devenv/README.md

                      "source": "Windows.Terminal.Azure"
                  }
              ]
       },
      ```

    - [ ] And also we need to modify default profile line addressing whichever we want:

      ```json
       "defaultProfile": "{12396def-8d0e-4ab1-a9cf-3d842633ca92}",
       // please note that this is git zsh entry's guid number we set in the settings.json file above.
    // if you modified the guid number, make sure to set the same value here as well
      ```

      Save the settings.json file, if there are syntax any errors, e.g. comma, double quote, parenthesis,  windows terminal will warn you about this.
-If no errors then windows terminal will refresh itself with the settings we did.
+If no errors then windows terminal will refresh itself with the settings we just did.
 You can change this options any time by editing settings file.

      > *Note: To see what are the default options for windows terminal, just hold* `Alt` *key while clicking setting on windows terminal window.
 Yo may take a look at all default values for the terminal.*

 *You can download ubuntu icon file here: [Ubuntu Circle of Friends set for web (513 KB)](https://assets.ubuntu.com/v1/9fbc8a44-circle-of-friends-web.zip)*